Cmecham21/Project1/README.md

 When the user registers for a class, they enter the CRN.
 That CRN is then added to the schedule.
+For example:

 else if (choice == 2){
                 System.out.println("Please enter the CRN number for the class you wish to add: ");